freementls/LOM/README.md

 # LOM

+Version 0.4.5

+Some small bug fixes and optimizations.

 Version 0.4

 This is an excellent version.
 Writing works properly now.
 It's now fractal and refinements could still be made.
 Forked from <a href="https://github.com/flaurora-sonora/LOM">LOM</a>.